 Barely 300 years ago, it was considered a major scientific breakthrough when scientists came up with the idea that a fully formed, tiny human inhabited the head of each sperm — totally debunked and untrue.

 First, sperm don’t really swim straight — for the most part.
-Often sperm movement ability, known as motility, is classified into one of three groups:
+Often, sperm movement ability, known as motility, is classified into one of three groups:

 In an essay for Aeon, Robert D. Martin described the route as “more like a challenging military obstacle course” and less of a standard race.

-And even then, sperm require more than a little boost from the female productive system to make sure they get to the finish line.
+And even then, sperm require more than a little boost from the female reproductive system to reach the finish line.
 In fact, most of the motility work is done by the uterus muscles.
-It coaxes the sperm along to the fallopian tubes, towards the egg.
+It coaxes the sperm along to the fallopian tubes toward an egg.

 How the female reproductive system helps sperm: